 Geography and economy

 The Peninsula is the strip of land between San Francisco Bay and the Pacific, with the Santa Cruz Mountains running down the spine.
 The bayside flatland (Highway 101 and the Caltrain line) holds almost all the population: Palo Alto, Menlo Park, Redwood City, Belmont, San Mateo, Foster City, East Palo Alto.
 The coastside (Pacifica, Half Moon Bay) is smaller and rural by comparison.
-San Mateo County has a population of 764,000, a median household income of 158,855 dollars, and a 35.7 percent foreign-born share.
+San Mateo County has a population of 764,000, a median household income of 158,855 dollars, and a 35.7% foreign-born share.
 South San Francisco's biotech cluster (Genentech, Amgen, dozens of others) earned it the title "Biotech Capital of the World."
 Meta is headquartered in Menlo Park, Oracle in Redwood City, and Stanford itself is a major employer at the southern end.

 What buying in Peninsula means

-The Peninsula is the Bay Area's "where the executives live" strip: the highest concentration of senior tech and biotech earners, the highest typical home prices outside of Atherton and Hillsborough, and the shortest commute to both San Francisco and the South Bay.
-Typical buyers are senior tech and biotech professionals, founders, and Stanford-affiliated families, with an active price band from 1.5M (older Redwood City and San Mateo condos) up past 5M for Palo Alto and Menlo Park single-family.
+The Peninsula is the Bay Area's "where the executives live" strip: one of the highest concentrations of senior tech and biotech earners, among the highest typical home prices outside of Atherton and Hillsborough, and the shortest commute to both San Francisco and the South Bay.
+Typical buyers are senior tech and biotech professionals, founders, and Stanford-affiliated households, with an active price band from 1.5M (older Redwood City and San Mateo condos) up past 5M for Palo Alto and Menlo Park single-family.
 The structural pros are commute math (a 25-minute middle of the Peninsula), top-tier schools, and weather.
 The structural cons are the absolute price ceiling, ultra-tight inventory (often under one month of supply), and aggressive bidding that can run 200K to 500K over asking.

 Most prominent cities